Flag packages which have issues in their strong dependencies

 upstream dependencies.

-Each element of the dependencies
+Each element of the dependencies column is a

 nested list describing the problems upstream.